Prohibition of Certain Toxic Substances Regulations, 2025 (SOR/2025-270)

 Legislative change

-The proposed Prohibition of Certain Toxic Substances Regulations, 2022 (proposed Regulations) would further restrict the manufacture, use, sale and import of three groups of oil and water repellents (perfluorooctane sulfonate, its salts and its precursors (PFOS), perfluorooctanoic acid, its salts and its precursors (PFOA), and long-chain perfluorocarboxylic acids, their salts and their precursors (LC-PFCA)), and two flame retardants (hexabromocyclododecane (HBCD), and polybrominated diphenyl ethers (PBDEs)), and products containing them, by removing or providing time-limits for most remaining exemptions.
+The 2025 Regulations further restrict the manufacture, use, sale and import of perfluorooctane sulfonate, its salts and its precursors (PFOS), perfluorooctanoic acid, its salts and its precursors (PFOA), long-chain perfluorocarboxylic acids, their salts and their precursors (LC-PFCAs), hexabromocyclododecane (HBCD), and polybrominated diphenyl ethers (PBDEs), and products containing them, by removing certain exemptions or limiting specific activities which were allowed under the 2012 Regulations.

-The proposed Regulations would also prohibit two additional flame retardants, Dechlorane Plus (DP) and decabromodiphenyl ethane (DBDPE), and products containing them, with a limited number of exemptions.
+The 2025 Regulations also prohibit two additional flame retardants, Dechlorane Plus (DP) and decabromodiphenyl ethane (DBDPE), and products containing them, with a limited number of exemptions.

 News, notices, and recent amendments